Research for Good Terms and Conditions

-- Projects involving the use or collection of Personal Data (as defined in the Agreement) may be commissioned and administered through an RFG representative, but not unless expressly approved by RFG and conducted in accordance with this Agreement.
+A. Projects involving the use or collection of Personal Data (as defined in the Agreement) may be commissioned and administered through an RFG representative, but not unless expressly approved by RFG and conducted in accordance with this Agreement.
 YOU ACCEPT ALL TERMS AND CONDITIONS IN THIS AGREEMENT RELATED TO THE USE OR COLLECTION OF PERSONAL DATA, AND INDEMNIFY AND HOLD HARMLESS RFG AND ITS AFFILIATES, TOGETHER WITH THEIR OFFICERS, DIRECTORS, EMPLOYEES, AND RESPECTIVE SUCCESSORS AND ASSIGNS, AGAINST ANY LOSS, LIABILITY, CLAIM, DAMAGE OR EXPENSE ARISING DIRECTLY OR INDIRECTLY OUT OF YOUR BREACH OF THIS AGREEMENT (COLLECTIVELY, “CLAIMS”), REGARDLESS OF WHETHER SUCH CLAIMS ARE BASED ON CONTRACT, NEGLIGENCE, TORT, STRICT LIABILITY, OR ANY OTHER THEORY, WITHOUT LIMITATION.

-- You have read and accept all other terms and conditions in this Agreement.
+C. You have read and accept all other terms and conditions in this Agreement.

 WHEREAS Client wishes to retain RFG to provide Services, it is hereby agreed as follows: